multipliedtwice/svgtovue-cli/README.md

 ----
-Small Node.JS library based on SVGO for creating svg-icon components for Vue.JS + vIcon.vue component.
+Small Node.JS library based on SVGO for converting svg to vue templates. + BaseIcon.vue component.

 ----
 ## About